MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Invoke-CommandInDesktopPackage.md

 ## PARAMETERS

 ### -AppId
-`AppId` is the Application Id from the target package's manifest.
+`AppId` is the Application ID from the target package's manifest.

 ```XML
 <Application Id="MyAppName" ... />